 Jessie is the Program Coordinator for IAE’s Ecological Education programs, including the Sagebrush in Prisons Project.
 Through grant opportunities and community partnerships, she connects with K-12 students in the Willamette Valley offering experiential education curriculum and hands-on native habitat restoration opportunities.
 Jessie also helps coordinate IAE’s Sagebrush in Prisons Project, working with incarcerated peoples throughout six states in the Great Basin region to grow vital native plants for sage-grouse habitat recovery.
 For more information, visit the SPP page.

 Jessie was born and raised in the Missouri Ozarks.
 She received her B.S. in Communications from Missouri State University and moved to Oregon in 2009.
 She currently attends Oregon State University studying Human Dimensions in Fisheries and Wildlife.

-When she’s not at IAE or studying for school, Jessie is usually somewhere in the great outdoors taking beautiful photos, exploring wildflower trails, climbing up (or rappelling down) rock walls, floating the river, or enjoying time at home with her sweetheart and wild child puppy.
+When she’s not at IAE or studying for school, Jessie is usually somewhere in the great outdoors taking beautiful photos, exploring wildflower trails, climbing up (or rappelling down) rock walls, floating the river, or enjoying time at home with her sweetheart, new baby, and wild child puppy.